jakearchibald/jakearchibald.com/static-build/posts/2021/06/serving-sharp-images-to-high-density-screens/index.md

 This means, at viewport widths 1066px or greater, the image is fixed at 747px wide.
 Otherwise, at viewport widths 800px or greater, the image is 75% of the viewport width minus 57px.
 Otherwise, the image is full viewport width. `sizes` don't need to be 100% accurate like they are here, but the more accurate they are, the better choice the browser will make.

 So, what about the `srcset`?
 I can cut some corners here for 1x.
 The stats suggest that 1x screens are predominantly desktop, which skews towards wider viewports.
-In this case, I think it's fine to assume the viewport is _probably_ 1066px wide or greater, so I'm going to be a bit lazy again and create one image for 1x users:
+In this case, I think it's fine to assume the viewport is _probably_ 1066px wide or greater, so I'm going to be a bit lazy again and create one image for 1x users, at 743w:

 ```html
 <picture>